It's theatre on ice.

 Our skaters are creative, hardworking and dedicated individuals who come together to bring stories to life.

 Capital Theatre On Ice (CTOI) is a US Figure Skating Theatre On Ice team representing the Washington Figure Skating Club.
 The CTOI program was started in Summer 2013 at the Ashburn Ice House by Coach Kitty Kelly McGorry.
+During our 2021-2022 season we took home the Gold medal at the Intermediate level, the Bronze medal at the Senior level, and Bronze medal at the Preliminary level.

 We began with one team of 17 skaters competing at the Junior level in the 2014 National Theatre On Ice Competition.
 In 2016 we changed our name from Ashburn Theatre on Ice to Capital Theatre on Ice as we expanded our skating family to include a second facility, MedStar Capitals Iceplex.
-We currently have skaters at the Learn to Skate USA (Beginner), Preliminary, Intermediate, Senior and Adult levels.
+We currently have skaters at the Learn to Skate USA (Beginner), Preliminary, Intermediate, Senior levels.
 We also have our CTOI Performance Team: a performance troupe that performs for different events and venues throughout the DC area.

 In addition to competing at Nationals and in local competitions, we have performed in holiday events and special ice shows around DC area to support organizations such as the American Cancer Society, mental health, and the Children’s Miracle Network Hospitals.